DaSpaceJesus/Cli_To_Do_List/README.md

 - Export to CSV or HTML
 - Add unit tests
-- Integrate color output for better UI (colorama) -adding priority
+- Integrate color output for better UI (colorama)
+- adding priority
--sort by priority and due date(like first high(the high itself sorted by date) then medium and then low priority tasks) -filter listing tasks by done and undone
+- sort by priority and due date(like first high(the high itself sorted by date) then medium and then low priority tasks)
+- filter listing tasks by done and undone
--search feature
+- search feature
--refactor i/o and validation into function
+- refactor i/o and validation into function

 ## 🧠 Author